 To some, smart home tech seems like an unnecessary, flashy expense.
 To others, it’s an opportunity to ride the wave of a new housing trend.
-Regardless of your personal position, home automation tech needs to be examined closely for its benefits and opportunities.
+Regardless of your position, home automation tech needs to be examined closely for its benefits and opportunities.

 Utilizing smart home tech

-Smart home tech may have started as a novelty venture, but in a short time it’s quickly become innovative for a wide variety of reasons.
+Smart home tech may have started as a novelty venture, but in a short time, it’s quickly become innovative for a wide variety of reasons.
 It’s less about asking Alexa to turn off the lights and more about raising the efficiency and reliability of a home’s many conveniences.

 The good, the bad and the unnecessary

 Back to the question of necessity.
-Does your investment property really need smart tech upgrades?
+Does your investment property need smart tech upgrades?
 That depends on what piques your interest and how you intend to use it.
 Here are a few of the more viable upgrades you might consider, as well as a few to avoid:

-· Learning thermostats: High utility costs can eat into your margins if your tenants aren’t paying for them.
+High utility costs can eat into your margins if your tenants aren’t paying for them.
 Learning thermostats have been proven to decrease monthly utility bills and can be programmed by you or your tenant for maximum efficiency.
 The technology of learning thermostats today has pushed them from a flashy commodity to a must-have upgrade in rental units.

-· Smart door locks: Gone are the days of issuing tangible keys to your renters!
+Gone are the days of issuing tangible keys to your renters!
 Simply provide them with a smart code for their locks and they’ll never lose or copy a key again.
 Best of all, codes can be issued temporarily for guests and visitors, meaning you never need to worry about changing locks if someone moves out.
 Smart locks give you total control over who has access to your rental property outside of tenants.

-· Voice assistants: If you have home automation components, it may be tempting to tie them together with a voice assistant.
+If you have home automation components, it may be tempting to tie them together with a voice assistant.
 For the sake of your rental property, avoid this.
 Often, voice assistant devices are tied to personal accounts, which means giving tenants access to a product you’re ultimately responsible for.
 Similarly, tenants may feel uncomfortable using a voice assistant they didn’t specifically purchase and set up themselves.

-· Visual doorbells: Visual doorbells are great if you live at the property, but they’re almost useless for rentals.
-For tenants to make the most of a visual doorbell, they’d have to set up an account with their own device.
+Visual doorbells are great if you live at the property, but they’re almost useless for rentals.
+For tenants to make the most of a visual doorbell, they’d have to set up an account with their device.
 The only real upside to visual doorbells is video cloud storage, which could be useful in the event of a crime, like package theft or burglary.
 Otherwise, it’s safe to say visual doorbells aren’t ready for the rental market.